 Simple, sweet and salty!
-These maple tahini snack balls satisfy all of your cravings and provide a delicious, portable source of energy.
+These maple tahini oatmeal balls satisfy all of your cravings and provide a delicious, portable source of energy.
 Meal prep them on the weekend so you have a healthy snack waiting for you all week long.

 You guys.
 I have a simple, sweet and salty snack recipe for you today that is DELICIOUS, if I do say so myself.
 Sometimes I get an idea for a new creation in my head and will not stop thinking about it until I bring it to fruition.
 These maple tahini snack balls are the perfect example of that.

 It all started several weeks back when I took a poll on Instagram.
 If you follow me over there, you know that I constantly rave about my love for tahini .
 I was mentioning some different uses for it and then asked if anyone had tried it in a traditionally sweet recipe.
 Most people responded “no” so I immediately started thinking of a way I could incorporate into a snack.
 I decided to try to replicate the ever-so-popular oat ball and use the tahini in place of more traditional nut butters.

 Here’s the line-up for what you need to make these happen: